Nolan Jones Player Props: Rockies vs. Giants

 Giants Pitching Rankings

-- The pitching staff for the Giants has a collective nine K/9, which ranks 11th in MLB.
+- The pitching staff for the Giants has a collective 8.9 K/9, which ranks 12th in MLB.

-- The Giants' 4.10 team ERA ranks 14th across all MLB pitching staffs.
+- The Giants' 4.10 team ERA ranks 12th across all league pitching staffs.

-- Giants pitchers combine to rank 14th in baseball in home runs allowed (66 total, 1.1 per game).
+- Giants pitchers combine to rank 14th in baseball in home runs given up (67 total, 1.1 per game).

-- In his last appearance on Saturday, the righty tossed seven innings against the Baltimore Orioles, giving up three earned runs while surrendering four hits.
+- The righty's last appearance was on Sunday against the Baltimore Orioles, when he went 7 2/3 scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.